prajaktakolhe08/Glowify-Beauty-Shop/README.md

 ## 📞 Contact

-If you have any doubt or want to contribute feel free to email me or hit me up on [Linkedin](https://linkedin.com/in/prajakta-kolhe08).
+If you have any questions or would like to contribute, feel free to email me or connect with me on [Linkedin](https://linkedin.com/in/prajakta-kolhe08).

 ⭐ **If you like this project, don't forget to give it a star!** ⭐